 This year, we are cooking the basics for our Super Bowl party.
-First, I made the homemade version of Saba Rock’s St. Bart’s Burger.
-Second, I made a healthier version of Chicken Wings that are oven baked.
+First, I made my Chicken Quesadilla Cake.
+Second, I made a healthier version of Chicken Wings that are oven-baked.

 Today, it is these Loaded Twice-Baked Potato Skins.
 See, I do not really make these unless there is a party to feed large crowds, but then I always think about making them more often.